 Within five years, nearly 43 percent of people who are released from prison will return to prison, either for violating the conditions of their supervised release or for committing a new crime(s).
 The five-year recidivism rate for the total DPS&C population, while still high, is an improvement from the five-year recidivism rate in 2008 (48 percent), when the Department began focusing on standardizing and expanding reentry programming as well as utilizing evidence-based programs and policies to drive decision-making.

 To make significant progress in reducing incarceration and recidivism costs, both in dollars and in negative impact to victims, communities, and families, the Department focused on reaching people serving DPS&C prison sentences on the local level because these individuals were traditionally left out of programming opportunities offered at state correctional facilities.
-The Department, in collaboration with Sheriffs, opened nine Regional Reentry Programs to offer the Department’s Standardized Pre-Release Curriculum 2010 and Certified Treatment and Rehabilitative Programs (CTRP), which allow people in prison to learn basic work readiness preparation, money management, substance abuse education and treatment, parenting, anger management, and other life skills prior to their release.
+The Department, in collaboration with Sheriffs, opened 10 Regional Reentry Programs to offer the Department’s Standardized Pre-Release Curriculum 2010 and Certified Treatment and Rehabilitative Programs (CTRP), which allow people in prison to learn basic work readiness preparation, money management, substance abuse education and treatment, parenting, anger management, and other life skills prior to their release.

 The Department has embraced the Transition from Prison to Community Model recommended as an evidence-based best practice by the National Institute of Corrections.
 This model establishes a continuum of assessment, classification and case planning, and programs designed to address the “criminogenic risks and needs” of people in prison and under community supervision.